AshwinHarikumar/AshwinHarikumar/README.md

 # 👋 Hi, I'm Ashwin Harikumar

 ## 💡 About Me
-I'm a passionate second-year B.Tech Computer Science student at SSET, actively exploring new technologies and working on projects.
+I'm a passionate third-year B.Tech Computer Science student at SSET, actively exploring new technologies and working on projects.
 I love collaborating in open-source, organizing events, and contributing to innovative tech communities.

 ### 💼 Experience
 - **Tech Head** @ Oratory Society of SSET (OrSo)